 Like any credit card, don’t spend more than you can afford to pay back by the end of your billing cycle.
 And if you keep your spending manageable this way, you may even be able to use your rewards to help pay down your monthly balance.
 Who knows?
 There may be some months where your rewards foot the entire bill.

 Sometimes, we’re so busy racking up rewards that we assume they’ll be there to redeem when we need them.
 That’s not always the case.

-Your best bet when vetting the best cash back card is to read the terms and fine print to avoid being hit with surprise expiration dates.
-Go in asking these questions: When do your rewards expire?
+Your best bet when vetting the best cash back credit cards is to read the terms and fine print to avoid being hit with surprise expiration dates.
+When do your rewards expire?
 Do they expire at all?
 Are there any spending limitations?

 If you already have a card with a rewards expiration date, you don’t necessarily need to give it up if it works for you in every other way.
 Rather, make a habit of cashing out your rewards quarterly or annually (even if you don’t need them yet) so you don’t miss out on a dime of your rewards.

 Many banks provide free FICO credit scores to their credit card customers.
 These are the credit scores that are often used by lenders to measure your creditworthiness.
 Normally, a FICO credit score costs roughly $20 each.
 Some credit cards offer it for free on a monthly basis.

 Most credit cards apply the penalty APR when a credit card customer doesn’t pay the bill on time.
 It overrides whatever existing interest rate may be on the card.
 Only a few credit cards will waive this penalty APR.

 A foreign transaction fee is charged whenever you use your credit card to pay for a purchase outside of the U.S. Most credit cards charge a 3% fee for these foreign transactions.
 But some credit cards (especially travel credit cards) will not impose this fee.
 Frequent international travelers can save a lot if they use a card that doesn't charge this fee.